-If the child suport is paid through the Support Collection Unit (SCU), the order will eligible for the COLA process unless:
+If the child support is paid through the Support Collection Unit (SCU), the order will be eligible for the COLA review process unless:

-the person who is supposed to pay support receives public assistance or SSI, or
+- the person who is supposed to pay support (the payer) receives public assistance or SSI, or

 - the Support Collection Unit (SCU) has no address for the payer.

-COLA review applies to small $25/month and $50/month orders as well as orders based on a percentage of income.
+The COLA review process applies to small $25/month and $50/month orders as well as orders based on a percentage of income.

-Either the parent who receives the child support, or the parent who pays the child support.
+Either parent can ask for a COLA, so it can be the parent who receives the child support or the parent who pays the child support.